kranners/hyper-mcp/README.md

 ### Support
 - [ ] Update transport command to support Nix, fnm, etc
-- [ ] Update connections to pass through MCP host environment (is this needed?)
+- [x] Update connections to pass through MCP host environment (is this needed?)
 - [ ] Update tools to support dynamic tools, eg changing

 ### Spice
-- [ ] CI & releases
+- [x] CI & releases
 - [ ] Support SSE servers
-- [ ] Also load all prompts & resources
+- [x] Also load all prompts & resources
-- [ ] Optionally blacklist or prefer tools
+- [x] Optionally exclude or prefer tools
 - [ ] Expose all of the other things as well
-- [ ] Instructions tool, configurable help message
+- [ ] Instructions, dynamic?
     - [ ] Templatable help message?